Secure Federated Transfer Learning: Experimental Evaluation

-In this section, we evaluate the performance of the proposed transfer learning approach by comparing it to the self-learning approach.
-We tested both the transfer learning approaches with Taylor loss (TLT) and with logistic loss (TLL).
-For the self-learning approach, we picked three algorithms,logistic regression(LR), SVMs and stacked auto encoders(SAEs).
-The SAEs are of the same structure of the ones we used for transfer learning, and are connected to a logistic layer for classification.
-We picked three of the most occurring labels in the NUS-WIDE dataset.
-For each experiment, the number of co-occurrence samples we used is half of the number of total samples in that category.
-We varied the size of the training sample set and conducted three tests for each experiment with different random partition of the samples.
-For each experiment the parameters $\lambda$ and $\gamma$ are optimized by cross validation.
-The results are summarized in Table \ref{TLvsLG}.
-From Table \ref{TLvsLG} we show that TLT and TLL yield comparable performance across all tests.
-The proposed transfer learning approach outperforms the baseline self-learning approaches using only a small set of training samples for almost all the experiments conducted.
-In addition, the performance improves as we increased the number of training samples.The results validate the robustness of the algorithm.
+We tested SS-based FTL (SST), HE-based FTL with Taylor loss (TLT) and FTL with logistic loss (TLL).
+For the self-learning approach, we picked three machine learning models: 1) logistic regression (LR), 2) SVM, and 3) stacked auto-encoders (SAEs).
+The SAEs are of the same structure as the ones we used for transfer learning, and are connected to a logistic layer for classification.
+We picked three of the most frequently occurring labels in the NUS-WIDE dataset, i.e., water, person and sky, to conduct one vs. others binary classification tasks.
+For each experiment, the number of overlapping samples we used is half of the total number of samples in that category.
+We varied the size of the training sample set and conducted three tests for each experiment with different random partitions of the samples.
+The parameters $\lambda$ and $\gamma$ are optimized via cross-validation.